 Does raw milk cheese taste better?

 Yes.
 And No. Although cheese makers and cheese addicts will passionately argue both sides of this debate, which tastes better is strictly a matter of personal taste.
 There are many beautiful, high-quality, artisan cheeses made from pasteurized milk.
 There are also many amazing kinds of cheese made from raw milk.
 Personally, I feel it’s important that cheese makers are given a choice.
 That they are allowed to use the type of milk they feel is best for the type of cheese they are making.
 It’s equally important knowing that there are other factors besides whether the milk was pasteurized or not actually affecting the quality of cheese.
+It’s equally important that consumers are given a choice through transparent labeling and food safety measures informing them of potential risks.

 More important questions: